ELbioinfogene/BioinformaticsDemo/README.md

 # BioinformaticsDemo
-Independent study from a uDemy bioinformatics course, this script uses Biopython functions to analyze SARSCOV2 genomes
+Independent study from a uDemy bioinformatics course, this script uses Biopython functions to analyze SARS-COV2 genomes

 With Biopython dependences some 'general use' functions are defined here: Protein_Estimator() and CODON_READER() - which can create potential amino acids sequences from any given nucleotide sequence.

-In this script Protein_Estimator() creates potential protein candidates from the spike gene segment of the SARSCOV2 genomes.
+In this script Protein_Estimator() creates potential protein candidates from the spike gene segment of each SARS-COV2 genomes.
 Each set of variant spike Amino Acid sequences is then compared to the alpha spike sequences using PROTEIN_COMPARER().
 Outputs were validated by BLASTing manually:

 DELTA_LIST[10]['SEQA'] corresponds to NCBI YP_009724390.1